SwinIoTLab/SenShaMart/How_To_Register_a_Sensor.md

 `${SENSOR_NAME}` is the name of your sensor.
 For Example: the API will return the following `Connection address: mqtt://136.186.108.94:5003` and  `Connection topic:in/TestSwin`

 Here is an example code (written in python)for sharing random temperature values via MQTT broker.
-To run this code, you need paho-MQTT library ``pip install paho-mqtt``
+To run this code, you need paho-MQTT library ``pip install paho-mqtt``.
+Also, you can use the dummy sensor provided tools section.

 ```
 import paho.mqtt.client as mqtt